Kazakhstan: “This crisis is very problematic for Putin”

 Michaël Levystone: This situation is completely new in Kazakhstan.
 And the risk is indeed real.
 Initially, President Kasym-Jomart Tokayev instead tried to play appeasement by reversing the rise in the price of gas, dismissing his government, and even dismissing former President Nazarbayev – much contested by the street – of the leadership of the National Security Council.
 But it is clear that these strong decisions did not calm the protest movement.

 In fact, since Wednesday we have witnessed a very strong hardening of discourse and actions, with a human toll which has increased considerably.
 We are very clearly today in a much firmer phase in the management of this crisis.
-However, if the protest movement was not appeased by the pledges of goodwill from the government, it is difficult to imagine that it could be so now that many deaths are to be deplored and that the government calls for help. foreign security forces.
+However, if the protest movement was not appeased by the pledges of goodwill from the government, it is difficult to imagine that it might be so now that many deaths are to be deplored and that the government calls for help. foreign security forces.

 These demands around the price of gas have revealed socio-economic tensions and a deeper unease within society, where a whole part of the population lives in poverty.
 In Kazakhstan, the oil and gas income has been monopolized by an elite in power for 30 years, in particular by the clan of former President Nazarbayev.
 The Kazakh people benefit very little from it.
 Suddenly, demands for a better sharing of wealth have emerged.
 In addition, despite the reforms launched two years ago by President Tokayev to liberalize the regime, people are calling for better representation at the political level.
 There is a thirst for freedom that is expressed.